thoughtbot/bourbon/readme.md

 ###### Install for older versions of Sass

-If you are using a version of Sass older than 3.3.x (This includes alternative implementations like libsass or sass-rails and frameworks like ZURB Foundation or Compass), Bourbon 4 will not work.
+If you are using a version of Sass older than 3.3.x (This includes alternative implementations like libsass or sass-rails and frameworks like ZURB Foundation or Compass), Bourbon 4.x will not work.

 Use the `-v` flag to install a specific version of the bourbon gem.

     gem install bourbon -v 3.2.1

-If you have install Bourbon 4.x in error, you may want to remove it.
+If you have installed Bourbon 4.x in error, you may want to remove it.

     gem uninstall bourbon -v 4.0.1